MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

     Get-MgIdentityConditionalAccessPolicy |Format-List
     ```

-The following command can be used to export sign-in logs to a CSV file, that's formatted to highlight Conditional Access related details.
+The following command can be used to export sign-in logs to a CSV file, formatted to highlight Conditional Access related details.

 1. Define the output CSV file path.